aashisx/Calculator-concept/README.md

 # Calculator concept
-Simple calculator using HTML and Java script
+Simple calculator using HTML and Java script.